WaqasSaleem97/CC_F26/Labs/Lab01/README.md

 1. Keep the Ubuntu Server virtual machine powered on.

-   - Save a screenshot showing the running virtual machine as `ubuntu_vm_running.png`.

 2. Open Command Prompt or PowerShell on Windows.

-   - Save a screenshot showing the Windows terminal as `windows_terminal.png`.

 3. Run the following SSH command, replacing the placeholders with your Ubuntu username and server IP address: